Serhiy-K/TFTGLCDAdapter/README.md

 TFT GLCD Panel "Version 2.0" based on the same STM32F103C8T6 controller, but has own PCB.
 It desighned to connect LCD and controller by 16-bit data bus.
 Also this panel has standart EXP2 connector for connect to printer's main board and integrated Micro-SD connector.

+TFT GLCD Panel "Version 3.0" was designed to add resistive touchscreen support.
+Touchscreen is connected to controller directly.
+Controller connected to LCD by 8-bit data bus.
+This is wery simple realisation without SD support but SD support may be added as for "Version 2.0".

 Firmware for TFT GLCD Panel created with CoIDE but may be built wiht simple Makefile.
 Also you may use VSCode as IDE.

 Hardware directory include pcb-projects for this panel created in Altium Designer, gerber files and real photos.